-Aggravated AssaultAggravated Assault is an unlawfulttack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
+Aggravated Assault.
+Aggravated Assault is an unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
 This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm.

-Burglary is the unlawful entry of a structure to commitfelony or a theft.
+Burglary is the unlawful entry of a structure to commit a felony or a theft.

-Motor Vehicle Theft Motor Vehicle Theft is thefor attempted theft of a motor vehicle.
+Motor Vehicle Theft.
+Motor Vehicle Theft is theft or attempted theft of a motor vehicle.

-Arson is any willful or malicious burning or attempt burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft, personal property of another, etc.
+Arson is any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft, personal property of another, etc.

-A Hate Crimeis a criminal offense that manifests vidence that the victim was intentionally selected because of the perpetrator's bias against the victim.
+A Hate Crime is a criminal offense that manifests evidence that the victim was intentionally selected because of the perpetrator's bias against the victim.

 - Race.
-A preformed negative attitude toward a group persons who possess common physical characteristics, e.g., color of skin, eyes, and/or hair; facial features, etc., genetically transmitted by descent and heredity which distinguish them as a distinct division of humankind, e.g., Asians, blacks or African Americans, whites. - Religion.
-A preformed negative opinion or attitudoward a group of persons who share the same religious beliefs regarding the origin and purpose of the universe and the existence or nonexistence of a supreme being, e.g., Catholics, Jews, Protestants, atheists. - Sexual Orientation.
-A preformed negative opinioor attitude toward a group of persons based on their actual or perceived sexual orientation - Gender.
-A preformed negative opinion or attitude towardperson or group of persons based on their actual or perceived gender, e.g., male or female. • - Gender Identity.A preformed negative opinion cattitude toward a person or group of persons based on their actual or perceived gender identity, e.g., bias against transgender or gender nonconforming individuals - Ethnicity.
-A preformed negative opinion or attitudoward a group of people whose members identify with each other, through a common heritage, often consisting of a common language, common culture (often including a shared religion) and/or an ideology that stresses common ancestry - National Origin.
-A preformed negative opinion or attitudoward a group of people based on their actual or perceived country of birth. - Disability.
-A preformed negative opinion or attitudoward a group of persons based on their physical or mental impairments, whether such disability is temporary or permanent, congenital or acquired by heredity, accident, injury, advanced age or illness.
+A preformed negative attitude toward a group of persons who possess common physical characteristics, e.g., color of skin, eyes, and/or hair; facial features, etc., genetically transmitted by descent and heredity which distinguish them as a distinct division of humankind, e.g., Asians, blacks or African Americans, whites. - Religion.
+A preformed negative opinion or attitude toward a group of persons who share the same religious beliefs regarding the origin and purpose of the universe and the existence or nonexistence of a supreme being, e.g., Catholics, Jews, Protestants, atheists. - Sexual Orientation.
+A preformed negative opinion or attitude toward a group of persons based on their actual or perceived sexual orientation - Gender.
+A preformed negative opinion or attitude toward a person or group of persons based on their actual or perceived gender, e.g., male or female. • - Gender Identity.
+A preformed negative opinion or attitude toward a person or group of persons based on their actual or perceived gender identity, e.g., bias against transgender or gender nonconforming individuals - Ethnicity.
+A preformed negative opinion or attitude toward a group of people whose members identify with each other, through a common heritage, often consisting of a common language, common culture (often including a shared religion) and/or an ideology that stresses common ancestry - National Origin.
+A preformed negative opinion or attitude toward a group of people based on their actual or perceived country of birth.

+• Disability.
+A preformed negative opinion or attitude toward a group of persons based on their physical or mental impairments, whether such disability is temporary or permanent, congenital or acquired by heredity, accident, injury, advanced age or illness.

-Larceny-Theftis the unlawful taking, carrying, leading riding away of property from the possession or constructive possession of another.
+Larceny-Theft is the unlawful taking, carrying, leading or riding away of property from the possession or constructive possession of another.
 (Larceny and theft mean the same thing in the UCR.)
 Constructive possession is the condition in which a person does not have physical custody or possession, but is in a position to exercise dominion or control over a thing.

-Simple Assault is an unlawful physical attack by one another where neither the offender displays a weapon, nor the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration, or loss of consciousness.
+Simple Assault is an unlawful physical attack by one person upon another where neither the offender displays a weapon, nor the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration, or loss of consciousness.

-Intimidation is to unlawfully place another persoin reasonable fear of bodily harm through the use of threatening words and/or other conduct, but without displaying a weapon or subjecting the victim to actual physical attack.ss of consciousness.
+Intimidation is to unlawfully place another person in reasonable fear of bodily harm through the use of threatening words and/or other conduct, but without displaying a weapon or subjecting the victim to actual physical attacks of consciousness.

-Destruction/Damage/Vandalism of Property to willfully or maliciously destroy, damage, deface, or otherwise injure real or personal property without the consent of the owner or the person having custody or control of it.
+Dostruction/Damage/Yandalism of Property is to willfully or maliciously destroy, damage, deface, or otherwise injure real or personal property without the consent of the owner or the person having custody or control of it.